 As per Occupational Health & Safety Guidelines G3.12, workers in BC have the right to refuse work if they believe it presents an undue hazard.

-The Malahat Skywalksite remains closed to the public and all unauthorized personnel.
+Until public opening in 2021, The Malahat Skywalksite remains closed to the public and all unauthorized personnel.

 As Per Management & Board of Directors